The-Church-of-Daniel-Pham/TankInfinity/README.md

-# TankTankRevolution
+# TankTankRevolution - Research Branch

-APCS Final Project

-Our project branch is empty, click [here](https://github.com/The-Church-of-Daniel-Pham/TankTankRevolution/tree/research) to go to the research branch.
+This is our research branch.
+It contains:
+* Tank movement
+* Tank firing
+* Desktop launcher

 ## Authors